 Another consideration is whether the saw comes with an LED light.
 This can make finding the cutting line a lot less stressful.
 Along with that is the option of being a dust blower.
 This can also help see where you are cutting at all times.
 Not all jigsaws have both of these things, and some don’t have either.
 You may not care about either if you don’t plan to use the power tool on a regular basis, but having the option is often worth a small markup in price.

-These ten jigsaws are a high-quality selection of available power tools in 2019.
+These ten jigsaws are a high-quality selection of available power tools.
 Any of them will likely meet the needs of a home hobbyist or beginner to power tools.
 Those who are looking for something more powerful will also find fantastic options here by homing in on the speed and power needed, as well as what materials are most commonly used.
 By browsing the important features to consider, you can easily find the right jigsaw for your specific needs.

 spiritual being, homebody, traveler, etc…